 If you find yourself grandparenting during a separation or divorce, your support can make a big difference to your grandchild and their parents.

 Grandparents and changing family relationships

 New grandchildren often make family relationships stronger and closer.

-Looking after yourself with regular exercise, rest and a healthy diet will help you keep up with grandkids – and just enjoy your life.
+Looking after yourself by staying physically active, eating a healthy diet and getting enough sleep will help you keep up with your grandchild – and just enjoy your life.

-- As you get older, or if you have health problems, you might need to adapt your time with the grandchildren to quieter activities.
+- As you get older or if you have health problems, do quieter activities with your grandchild.
 Reading and playing board games could be good options.

 - If you have a partner, talk together about how you can share the role of supporting your children and grandchildren.
 A team approach to grandparenting is likely to mean less stress and more satisfaction for both of you.

 - Try to have regular check-ups with your doctor, and deal with any health problems as they come up.

 - Try walking with babies or toddlers in a pram or stroller or walking older children to the park to play with their friends.
 Walking is a healthy way to stay active and can also be good for stress.